 Renal: Crystalluria has also been reported [see Overdosage (10)].

 Hemic and Lymphatic Systems: Anemia, including hemolytic anemia, thrombocytopenia, thrombocytopenic purpura, eosinophilia, leukopenia and agranulocytosis have been reported during therapy with penicillins.
 These reactions are usually reversible on discontinuation of therapy and are believed to be hypersensitivity phenomena.

-Nervous System/Psychiatric: Reversible hyperactivity, agitation, anxiety, insomnia, confusion, behavioral changes, and/or dizziness have been reported rarely.
+Nervous System/Psychiatric: Reversible hyperactivity, agitation, anxiety, insomnia, confusion, aseptic meningitis, behavioral changes, and/or dizziness have been reported rarely.